junglesta/wherenodoctor/_posts/2016-01-01-17-teeth-gums-and-mouth.md

 **Note:**

-Sometimes medicines for seizures (epilepsy), such as phenytoin (Dilantin), cause swelling and unhealthy growth of the gums (see p.
-389).
+Sometimes medicines for seizures (epilepsy), such as phenytoin (Dilantin), cause swelling and unhealthy growth of the gums (see [page 389](#page-389)).
 If this happens, consult a health worker and consider using a different medicine.

 # [232](#page-232)